ptr-dang/gardening/README.md

 Let's solve together; you'll have fun, we promise!

 ## When is the event?
-The first event will take place online on April 9 & 10, 2020.
-[Click here](https://www.eventbrite.com/e/spinnaker-gardening-days-communityhack-tickets-97845696111) to register.
-Tickets are available for the hackathon.
+This second event will take place online on July 16-23rd.
+[Click here](go.armory.io/gardening) to register.
+Tickets are available for the hackathon and our limited hands-on training workshops with Armory Engineering.

 ## How should I prepare to participate in Spinnaker Gardening?
-1. Register for the event [on Eventbrite](https://www.eventbrite.com/e/spinnaker-gardening-days-communityhack-tickets-97845696111)
+1. Register for the event [on Eventbrite](go.armory.io/gardening)
 2. [Join Spinnaker Slack](https://join.spinnaker.io) and join the following channels:
     * **[#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF)**   Make general, public conversation.
 Please use threads for (welcome!) jokes and side conversations.
     * **[#gardening-ineedhelp](https://spinnakerteam.slack.com/archives/CURFZGL2E)**   Request help from experts during the hackathon, or ask setup questions before it starts.